 You finally get to hold your precious baby in your arms, your own little miracle and even if it's your second, third, or sixth, there is nothing ever like it in the entire world.
 You spend the first few weeks bonding, but suddenly the exhaustion starts to take a toll and you wonder when you will ever get to sleep, truly sleep, for the whole night again.
 For most new, and even veteran parents, the holy grail of getting life back to "normal" is getting to "sleep through the night" again.
 So,

 I LOVE fall.
 Pretty leaves!
 Hot cider!
 Chilly temps!
 Pumpkin-flavored EVERYTHING!!
 But I have to admit, there's one thing I definitely don't like about fall -- the start of cold and flu season.
 While cold and flu season officially peaks in January and February, it starts in early October.
-(FYI - if you're a number-lover, you might be interested in these cool graphs, charting cold and flu seasons from 2009 - 2013.)
-I've had one nasty cold already -- and given that I have three children under the
+I've had one nasty cold already -- and given that I have three children under the age of 7 living in my home, I'm sure it won't be my last! :( And guess what?
+As much as we parents will try our hardest to